-Vessel traffic service is a service implemented by the Competent Authority, designed to improve the safety and efficiency of vessel traffic and to protect the environment.
+A service implemented by a competent authority, designed to improve the safety and efficiency of vessel traffic and to protect the environment.

 The service should have the capability to interact with the traffic and to respond to traffic situations developing in the area.